 Railroad preservation exists only because of the generosity of others.
 Donations small and large are needed to rebuild Maine history in the Sheepscot Valley.

 We have partnered with PayPal and Square (our Gift Shop provider) to receive donations directly.
 To make a monetary donation using any major credit card (or similar electronic means) please choose from:

-Feel free to note how you would prefer your donation to be used (see the current fundraising needs, below, for ideas) by indicating it as a note (using Square donations only) and/or by emailing your intentions to email@example.com.
-Donations that are not earmarked will be deposited into the museum’s general fund and spent at the discretion of the Board of Directors.
+Feel free to note how you would prefer your donation to be used (see the list of current fundraising needs & restricted funds, below) by “adding an order note” (using Square donations only) and/or by emailing your intentions to firstname.lastname@example.org.

 Mail a Check